Register your Information for Free Stone Samples Sent Express to You!

 • Deep scratches: Deep scratches that penetrate the surface of the stone may require professional expertise to repair properly.
 Attempting DIY methods could worsen the damage and result in costly repairs.

 • Major stains: Stubborn stains that resist conventional cleaning methods may require professional treatment.
-Professionals have access to specialized equipment and products to effectively remove tough stains without damaging the stone.
+Professionals have access to specialised equipment and products to effectively remove tough stains without damaging the stone.

 • Restoration: If your stone surfaces have suffered significant damage or deterioration over time, such as severe etching, chipping, or dullness, it’s advisable to seek professional restoration services.
 Professionals have the knowledge and skills to restore your stone surfaces to their original beauty safely and effectively.